-Here at 360 Hoops, we are, at our core, basketball players and coaches.
-We live and breathe the game, and love to help others play.
-We have coaches in our company who have elite experience, training top college and NBA players, and here is what they have to say as far as helpful training tips.
+Here at 360 Hoops, we are players and coaches who live and breathe the game, and love to help others play.
+We have coaches in our company who have elite experience, training top college and NBA players, and here are a few training tips that apply to all levels.

 Too often, players make the mistake of keeping their wrist stiff during their follow-through.
 Keep your wrist as relaxed as possible, even allowing it to bounce a bit during the follow-through.

 5. Don’t think about your shot during games.
 The time to focus on your shooting mechanics is during practice.
 Practice is when you repetitiously shoot, using good form, developing muscle memory, so that during a game, you can rely on those established skills.
 Don’t think, just put it up!

 6. Land in front.You’ve got to have balance.
 After you shoot, land in front of where you started.
 How?
 Make sure your momentum is forward facing, toward the basket, every time you receive the ball.
 Maintain good stance, as well.

 7. Fix bad habits immediately.
 Just like any other sport, technique that is learned incorrectly or practiced incorrectly, can become a habit.
 Fix it!
 (Yesterday!)